-A diverse and inclusive community is the foundation for excellence in research, creativity, learning, and human development, and is, therefore, at the core of our mission here at CMU.
-We cultivate diverse populations and perspectives and promote equity and inclusion.
+A diverse and inclusive community is the foundation for excellence in research, creativity, learning, and human development, and is at the core of our mission here at CMU.
+We cultivate diverse populations and perspectives and promote equity, inclusion and belonging.
 Learn about how CMU realizes its campus commitments and explore ways to get involved.

 Our house communities value and celebrate our students’ diverse individual stories and intersectional identities, as well as build community through shared experiences and dialogue as part of the daily lived experience.

 CMU offers many opportunities to enhance your learning and experiences beyond the classroom.
 Research, study abroad and service learning help students to explore new interests, engage in hands-on, experiential learning and address real world problems.

 Explore your career options early in your academic journey with CMU’s Career and Professional Development Center (CPDC).
 Through early engagement programs and resources, first-year students can improve their employment outlook after graduation.

 Many offices and opportunities will help you build community, develop personal and professional skills and explore your passions during your time at CMU.
 Learn more about university involvement, student organizations, and activities that will help you make the most of your CMU experience.

 Investing in meaningful relationships is especially valuable for new students.
 The relationships you build in your new CMU community will shape and enrich your university experience.

 During First-Year Orientation, you’ll be introduced to Carnegie Mellon’s unique, inclusive, and caring community.
 Orientation will help you build the foundations for academic success, community, well-being, and pride in being a Tartan.

 Learn about meals throughout Orientation week as well as information about dining plans and locations, special dining needs, and nutrition programming and education.